SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/01-01-02-Environment.md

 </pre>
 </noscript>

+## Mime Map

+It's possible that you may need to map mime types to IIS if you are going to serve static files.

+{% gist SyntaxC4/0d7185b30acf477c2033 web.mimetype.config %}

 ## Cache Control
-Enable downstream caching of static html for performance and cheaper delivery via Content Delivery Network (CDN).
+Enable downstream caching of
+html for performance and cheaper delivery via Content Delivery Network (CDN).
 The snippet below enables 1 day, public caching of all HTML content.

 {% gist stephbu/673b6b3261552cbaf96b web.contentcaching.config %}